huangli712/ACTest/docs/src/man/script.md

 ## acstd.jl

-It is similar to \texttt{acgen.jl}.
+It is similar to **acgen.jl**.
 But its task is to generate the ACT100 dataset, which includes 100 predefined spectral functions and corresponding Green's functions.

 ## acflow.jl

 This script provides a bridge between the ACTest toolkit and the ACFlow toolkit.
 At first, it will parse outputs from the **acgen.jl** or **acstd.jl** script to get the synthetic Green's functions.
 Next, these Green's functions are fed into the ACFlow toolkit, which will perform analytic continuation calculations and return the calculated spectral functions.
 Finally, **acflow.jl** script will compare the calculated spectral functions with the true solutions, and produce benchmark reports.
-This script needs support of the ACFlow toolkit.
+This script needs support of the [ACFlow toolkit](https://github.com/huangli712/ACFlow).

 ## acplot.jl